mandiant/flare-fakenet-ng/docs/srs.md

 `<RAW-DATE>` in the

 ### TCP and UDP Listener Custom Response Configuration
-The TCP and UDP listeners should accommodate Custom Response configuration constrained to an operator-defined regular expression of octets and permit responses to be returned according to three configuration specifications:
+The TCP and UDP listeners must accommodate Custom Response configuration and permit responses to be returned according to three configuration
+specifications:
 * The raw contents of a configured binary file
 * The contents of a statically configured string
 * The delegation of control to a Python script file